Johnson would send Brexit extension letter if no agreement, court told | DW | 04.10.2019

 Downing Street also appeared to make clear that although the government would comply with the Benn Act to request an extension, it would try to avoid a delay by other means.

-"The govt is not prevented by [the Benn Act] from doing other things that cause no delay, including other communications, private and public," the source told BBC's political editor Laura Kuenssberg.
+"The govt is not prevented by [the Benn Act] from doing other things that cause no delay, including other communications, private and public," a source told the BBC's political editor Laura Kuenssberg.

 Talks ongoing over new Brexit deal proposals